 Every room seems to be different but generally for that money you get quite a small cramped suite with fairly basic bathroom facilities, although the rooms on the front are larger and have baths.
 Some, like Room 110, have doors that open on to internal terraces so that you can sit outside.
-Tip: if you want to change rooms in an Italian hotel, look at the fire diagrams on the corridor walls to identify what’s available.
+Tip: if you want to change rooms in an Italian hotel, look at the fire diagrams on the corridor walls to identify the size and shape of the room you want.

 The breakfast is very good with a big choice of quality cereals, fresh fruit, cakes, bread, cheese, ham, juice and handmade coffee.
 You can sit outside on the pretty top-floor terrace which is a nice way to start the day.
 The staff here have always been friendly and helpful over the years and it always seems fully booked.

 There are many places to eat near the hotel but none of them are particularly good in my opinion.
-Your best bet is La Matriciana at 44 Via del Viminale (see my post on Restaurants in the Esquilino neighbourhood) if you can get in or Er Buchetto at 2F Via del Viminale (diagonally over the road from the hotel) for a porchetta sandwich to take away (see my post on Takeaway Food in the Esquilino).
-According to the receptionist at the Columbia, it’s best to avoid the ‘snack bar’ (or ‘snake bar’ as he pronounced it) immediately over the road.
+Your best bet is La Matriciana at 44 Via del Viminale (my post on Eating in Castro Pretorio here) if you can get in or Er Buchetto at 2F Via del Viminale (diagonally over the road from the hotel) for a porchetta sandwich to take away (see my post on Takeaway Food in the Esquilinohere).
+According to the receptionist at the Columbia, it’s best to avoid the Washington Snack Bar (or ‘snake bar’ as he pronounced it!) immediately opposite the hotel.

 On Mondays, when most good places are closed, Trimani Wine Bar at 37/b Via Cernaia is a strong option.
 It doesn’t look like much from the outside but the food is very good and they have a huge wine list.
 It’s about 15 mins walk.